sudo-self/Rpi-shairport-sync/INSTALL.md

 ### Remove Old Startup Scripts
 You should also remove the startup script files `/etc/systemd/system/shairport-sync.service` and `/etc/init.d/shairport-sync` if they exist – new ones will be installed in necessary.

+### Reboot after Cleaning Up
+If you removed any installations of Shairport Sync or any of its startup script files in the last two steps, you should reboot.

 ### Build and Install
 Okay, now let's get the tools and sources for building and installing Shairport Sync.